Deividas Sirvydis

-Deividas Sirvydis (born 10 June 2000) is a Lithuanian professional basketball player for the Wisconsin Herd of the NBA G League.
+Deividas Sirvydis (born 10 June 2000) is a Lithuanian professional basketball player for Žalgiris Kaunas of the Lithuanian Basketball League (LKL) and the EuroLeague.
 Sirvydis was selected 37th overall by the Dallas Mavericks in the 2019 NBA draft and was then traded to the Detroit Pistons.

 Early life and youth career

 Sirvydis spent his childhood in various European countries because of his father's professional basketball career.
 He lived for three years in Russia, two years in Germany, one year in the Czech Republic, and one year in Cyprus.
 Sirvydis often practiced basketball after his father's games but did not seriously start playing the sport until he was about seven years old.

 In May 2018, Sirvydis won the 2017–18 Adidas Next Generation Tournament with the Rytas Vilnius U18 team and was named most valuable player after recording 18 points, 6 rebounds and 3 assists in the title game against Stella Azzurra Rome under-18 team.